-- Engaged users of our platform in a community
+- Engaged users of our platform in a community;

-- Engaged customers dedicated to doing their part
+- Engaged customers dedicated to doing their part.

 Open & Focused Network

-- Closed Networks such as Payer Covered Benefits
+- Closed Networks such as payer-covered benefits;

-- Preferred Networks such as 211 Partnerships
+- Preferred Networks such as 2-1-1 partnerships; and

-- Customer Networks such as Philanthropic Relationships
+- Customer Networks such as philanthropic relationships.

-The next critical piece for successful closed loops, after a well-designed network, is investing in community engagement.
+The next critical piece for successful closed-loops, after a well-designed network, is investing in community engagement.
 We believe that engaged community networks are the key to ensure that referrals made on your platform are serviced and people actually get help.
 We see the greatest closed-loop outcomes when our customers invest in direct community engagement efforts themselves.

 Schedule a Demo